Syntax : Escape Characters, Delimiters and Quotes

 %1 ="C:\Program Files\My Data File.txt"

-To launch a batch script with spaces in the Program Path requiring "quotes"
+To launch a batch script with spaces in the script Path and other parameters, all requiring quotes:

 CMD /k ""c:\batch files\test.cmd" "Parameter 1 with space" "Parameter2 with space""